 In both situations, it must first be determined if both parties are seeking residential custody, meaning where the child will technically reside.
 If one parent does not object to the other parent having residential custody, then all that needs to be decided is if the parties will share joint custody or if one parent will have sole custody, a parenting schedule and child support.

-See our information about child support for more information on how support is calculated.
+As a family lawyer Yorkville, we’re happy to help you understand how child support is calculated in Illinois.
 The custody arrangement, visitation, and child support are all contained in the Joint Parenting Agreement (JPA) that is entered with the court.
 In a parentage action, the JPA is entered with the judgment for paternity.

 Depending on the specific circumstances of the parties, however, parenting schedules can vary immensely.